2016 Convention Information and Services

 Calls for Papers

+The 132nd MLA Annual Convention will take place in Philadelphia from 5 to 8 January 2017.
 The 133rd MLA Annual Convention will take place in New York City from 4 to 7 January 2018.

-the 2014 convention in Chicago will be available on the MLA Web
+Forms and instructions for organizing sessions for the 2017 convention in Philadelphia will be available on the MLA Web site in March 2016.